Model Music Curriculum - Genres

 Find out a little about the various genres of music in the Model Music Curriculum.

-Some thumbnail sketches to provide background information and perhaps inspire further research or discussion.
+Below are some brief descriptions to provide background information and perhaps inspire further research or discussion.

 Genres